chris1837-prog/my_layered-infra/aws-infra/modules/IAM/README.md

 ${path.module}/policies/engineer_assume_role_policy.json
 ```

-The default trust policy allows any AWS principal to assume the role (for testing):
+The default trust policy allows a specific AWS principal to assume the role (for testing):

 ```
 {